 14. Lay out in writing why your target market should attend – don’t assume the benefits are obvious.
 When promoting an event be sure to tell your target market what they will learn, who they will meet and why they should be there.
 Don’t assume your friends will tell their friends.
 If you are using speakers, give them advertising copy so that they can promote the event to their audiences.

-16. Use Twitter hashtags.
+16. Use Twitter hashtags and Instagram hashtags.
 Twitter is terrific for promoting events and for creating a sense of online community around an event.
 Set up a unique hashtag early on.
 Search Twitter first to make sure it’s not already in use.
 Put the hashtag right on the event website, and if you use the Tweet button for sharing on the site, work the hashtag right into the premade verbiage.
 When people tweet, it promotes the event automatically on Twitter.
 You can do something similar with Instagram for people to share photos about the event.

 17. Use online social pre-events to promote the main event.
 To build interest in your event, trying holding a Google Hangout or a Twitter chat a few weeks before the main event.
 Invite a few of your speakers to participate in the online social event.
-Give a preview of what’s to come at the main event, by doing some discussion of what speakers will cover, or highlight the activities.
+Give a preview of what’s to come at the main event.
+In other words, discuss what speakers will cover, or highlight the activities.
 It generates anticipation.

 18. Buy advertising on social media networks.
 Buying advertising on social networks is often overlooked by small events.
 Social advertising platforms (Facebook, LinkedIn and Twitter above all) offer in depth targeting options that can significantly help to reach our target audience in our geographical location.
 The good news is that no large budgets are required and ticket sales can be easily measured.